 In partnership with the Carnegie Elective Classifications team at the American Council on Education (ACE), Collaboratory co-hosts and facilitates a national community of practice focused on leveraging the Elective Classification framework as an opportunity to recruit allies and generate buy-in for community engagement on your campus, and to build a comprehensive portrait of your engagement.
-We are leading a peer-to-peer sharing platform for anyone who wishes to join, and will be facilitating connections and conversations among institutions.
+This peer-to-peer sharing platform is for anyone who wishes to join, and will facilitate connections and conversations among institutions.
 We believe that fostering a national dialogue among practitioners can help strengthen the self-study process and provide support and mentorship across all contexts and resource levels.

 This will be especially helpful for institutions that are currently using Collaboratory, but the community of practice is free and open to anyone from any institution as they consider how to leverage the framework for institutional change.

 From March 2022 – April 2023 we hosted a monthly webinar series that addressed a new section of the application, sequentially following the Carnegie framework.
 We will dive deeply into each question, examining the ways institutions are leveraging their data, spotlighting on-the-ground use cases, and exploring how to discover other data sources across campus.

 Carnegie is purposefully a self-study process – and requires a thoughtful audit of your institution’s goals and the work being conducted across campus and beyond.
 Built as a systematic campus-wide tracking mechanism, we frame Collaboratory as an intervention.
 The act of supporting data collection on community engagement is not just a means to an end (reporting / public relations) but is – at its core – an act of institutional change.